STIXProject/stix-to-html/README.md

 The header, footer, title, and css can easily be customized.

+NOTE: There is an example of customizing these elements in the git repo at [stix-to-html/examples/examples-custom-title-header-footer-css](https://github.com/STIXProject/stix-to-html/tree/beta3/examples/examples-custom-title-header-footer-css).

 Inside stix_to_html.xsl there are three corresponding named templates:
  * customHeader
  * customFooter